 Be thoughtful of your trash.
 Use foods and beverages that create as little waste as possible.
 Compress and pack all trash to carry out of the campsite when you leave.
 If you have a campfire you can burn some trash.

 When using biodegradable soap or shampoo remember to dispose of it properly.
-Do not dispose of biodegradable soaps in waterways.
+Do not dispose of biodegradable soaps in or near waterways.
 Dig a hole well away from streams or lakes and throw your soapy water there.
 Cover it with dirt.

 Do not waste food or throw leftovers into the woods.
 Eat, bury, or burn leftover foods.

 Well don't they look prepared!
 And it was a good thing because it rained all weekend.
 Yet all had a wonderful time.
 Rain is beautiful in the woods, as long as you stay dry.
 Though this tarp covered area may look a but primitive it was a lot of fun to erect.
 You should not take any food into a tent so you need a covered area for meals if it's raining.